PeteXC/blog/_posts/2022-03-23-my-first-blog.markdown

 ### AWS Based

-I say AWS, but I mean this could apply to all the cloud providers...GCP, Azure, DigitalOcean...
+I say AWS, but I mean this could apply to all the cloud providers meaning GCP, Azure, DigitalOcean to name a few.

 If you really want to get into it, you should start [here][aws-website].